 The rewards for participating in missions on Crowdville are actually quite good.

 In the UK they pay up to £15 for each survey completed and up to £14 for each bug submitted (if the bug is accepted by their bug team).

 In addition to this, winners of the bug competitions can win somewhere between £45-£90 as a gift card.

 It is important to mention that these are examples for the UK.
 The rewards will vary from country to country and depending on the mission.

 So some nice rewards you can earn.
-BUT you also have to be aware that it does not have unlimited opportunities.
+BUT you also have to be aware that it has very limited opportunities.
 In some of the countries where it is available, it is still just in the pilot phase and you might, therefore, find few opportunities.

 Can you use it on mobile?